Dallinger/Griduniverse/CONFIG.md

 difi_group_image
 ----------------

-The group image to use when asking the DIFI question at the end.
+URI to the group image to use when asking the DIFI question at the end.
+Default is "/static/images/group.jpg".

 leach_survey